 How Much Does a Lorikeet Cost Per Month?

-Lorikeets are not budget pets.
+Lorikeets are not cheap pets.
 Be sure that you properly budget for a bird before deciding to purchase one.
 Here, we help you determine just how much your pet may cost.

-If you want your bird to live a long and happy life, health care is an absolute requirement.
+If you want your bird to live a long and happy life, healthcare is an absolute requirement.
 This category includes expenses like medications and vet visits, as well as food for your bird.
-Birds may not need some of the traditional expenses of other pets, but you will recognize most of these expenses if you’ve ever owned another pet.
+Birds may not need some of the traditional expenses of other pets, but you will recognize most of these if you’ve ever owned another pet.

 Medications and Vet Visits

-Your main task will be to find a vet, to begin with.
-In some areas, exotic vets can be challenging to come by.
+Your main task will be to seek out a vet to begin with.
+In some areas, exotic vets can be challenging to find.

 Luckily, even if your bird does need a supplement, these are relatively inexpensive.
 One package often includes enough to last you for months.

-Cleaning a lorikeet’s cage is a large part of keeping them healthy.
+Cleaning a lorikeet’s cage is a large part of keeping it healthy.
 Birds eat and defecate in the same space.
-If it is left dirty, they will get sick.
+If the cage is left dirty, they will get sick.

-Perches should be changed every 6-12 months, as well as other wooden materials.
+Perches should be changed every 6 to 12 months, along with other wooden materials.
 Wood cannot be disinfected thoroughly.

-Some toys are consumable.
-These will need to be replaced more often.
+Some toys are consumable, and these will need to be replaced more often.
 There are tons of different toys available on the market.
-Many promise to provide your bird with hours of fun, however, your bird will have the most fun when interacting with you.
+Many promise to provide your bird with hours of fun.
+However, your bird will have the most fun when interacting with you.

 Total Monthly Cost of Owning a Lorikeet